 Scoring is similar to Division scoring, .75 for First, 2 for second, 3 for third and so on.
-Should the race be canceled or abandoned, all boats racing will receive either a DNF or DNC.
-The committee boat will be given a score of 1.
+Should the race be canceled or abandoned, the committee boat will be given a score of 1.
 This award will be made even if a race is cancelled or abandoned, so long as a good faith effort is made to conduct the race.
+All other boats receive 2 points for the abandoned race.
+The abandoned race points are counted in the scoring for both Division Standing and MAST Cup.
+This race MAY NOT BE COUNTED AS A "THROW OUT RACE" (it counts for everyone).